3nchantment/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R contains all the code to run the analysis required by the project.

-The output of the run_analysis.R is the Final_Data_Table.txt file.
+The output of the run_analysis.R is the tidydata.txt file.

 Here is the assignment: